MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-started/localization.md

 If you are reusing existing devices, you might need to work with your Microsoft account representative to obtain appropriate images.
 For more information, see [Device images](../service-description/device-images.md).

-The [universal image](../service-description/device-images.md#universal-image) provided by Microsoft Managed Desktop includes these languages and locales for Windows 10:
+The [universal image](../service-description/device-images.md#universal-image) provided by Microsoft Managed Desktop includes these languages and for Windows 10:

 - English (US, GB, AU, CA, IN)
 - Spanish (Spain, Mexico)